mandubian/mandubian.com/source/_posts/2012-11-09-JSON-inception.markdown

 - JSON combinators
 - JSON transformers

-But it was still not enough for those people because they still had to write those 4 lines.
+Added power, but nothing changed for the additional 4 lines.

 ## <a name="wtf-inception-minimalist">Let's be minimalist</a>
 As we are perfectionnist, now we propose a new way of writing the same code: